mobilabsolutions/stash-sdk-android/README.md

 ```
 #### Using the SDK in Test Mode

-The Stash SDK can also be used in a so-called test mode.
+The Stash!
+SDK can also be used in a so-called test mode.
 The transactions created in test mode are not forwarded to the production PSP, but rather to the sandboxing mode that the PSP provides.
 To configure the SDK to use the test mode, set the `testMode` property on the `StashConfiguration` to true when configuring the SDK.

 ### Registering a Payment Method Using the Provided UI Components